Menu

 rkhanna@marshall.edu

 Our program is familiar with international dental graduates and the rigors and challenges they face in order to practice in the U.S. Especially since we accept International Dental Graduates into our Residency Program.
-We have multinational faculty, some of whom are international dental graduates themselves.
-They understand the process and the challenges international dental graduates face to practice in the U.S.
+We have multinational faculty, some of whom are international dental graduates and have completed a Dental Residency Program in the U.S. They understand the process and the challenges international dental graduates face in order to be able to practice in the U.S.

 No, the preceptorship program is observational only.

-Individuals who successfully complete the preceptor program will receive a certificate of completion signed by the program director.
+Individuals who successfully complete the preceptor program will receive a certificate of completion and letter of Preceptorship program completion signed by the program director.

 This preceptorship program is not accredited by the Commission on Dental Accreditation; however, candidates who complete the program are awarded a certificate of completion.

-This a two consecutive week program, generally the third and fourth weeks of an available calendar month.
+This a two consecutive week program, usually either the 1st & 2nd two weeks or the 3rd & 4th weeks of a month.

 Yes.
-The preceptorship program is specifically designed to familiarize international dental graduates and international dental students with the daily clinical operations of a general dental practice with additional emphasis on a brief introduction to the didactic and clinical operations of a hospital-based residency program and the expectations from candidates who apply to such programs.
+The preceptorship program is specifically designed to familiarize international dental graduates with the daily clinical operations of a general dental practice with additional emphasis on a brief introduction to the didactic and clinical operations of a hospital-based residency program and the expectations from candidates who apply to such programs.

 Applicants may choose their top three modules/time slots of choice.
-For specific questions regarding availablilty, please contact the program director.
+For specific questions regarding availability, please contact the program director.

 No, accommodations/lodging and food are the separate responsibility of the participant.